There was a time when the “American Dream” was tied to a white picket fence and two cars in the garage.

 The good news is that many Americans are optimistic.
 While about 17 percent said they were not very likely or not at all likely to achieve a debt-free life (with the majority of those being over the age of 50)‚ more than 80 percent said they believed it very likely or at least somewhat likely.

-If you are contemplating a Chapter 7 bankruptcy filing in Los Angeles‚ contact Cal West Law to schedule your free consultation.
+If you are contemplating a Chapter 7 bankruptcy filing in Woodland Hills‚ contact Cal West Law to schedule your free consultation.
 Call (818) 446-1334